openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C11_Poisson_fills.md

  ## Prerequisites

- Make sure that `orx-poisson-fills` is added to the `orxFeatures` line.
+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-poisson-fills` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

  # Filling